 The right foot forward.
 Interviewees get the chance to well and truly position themselves in a professional fashion.
 With the opportunity to set up their responses like crafting a great essay, their answers will be fluid and reasoned.

-How it Feels on the Company's Side of an Asynchronous Interview
+How it Feels on the Company's Side of a One-way Interview

 Companies get the chance to see more of a candidate on video — but how can that be?
 By letting interviewees talk on their own terms to a potential employer, they can bring their own personality to the table.